What We Do Next

 What We Do Next is a 2022 American thriller directed by Stephen Belber and starring Corey Stoll, Karen Pittman and Michelle Veintimilla.
 It premiered at the Cinequest Film & Creativity Festival in April 2022.

-It will have a limited theatrical release on March 3, 2023.
+It had a limited theatrical release on March 3, 2023.

 Synopsis

 Mercado (Veintimilla) has served 16 years in prison for killing her abusive father.
 After her release, a New York City Councilwoman (Pittman) and a corporate attorney (Stoll) are forced to face up to their involvement in the original crime.